-Though sometimes questionable, '90s hairstyles hold a near and still very dear place in our hearts.
+Though sometimes questionable, most '90s hairstyles hold a near and still very dear place in our hearts.
 Yes, every decade has its fair share of monumental hair moments—'60s beehives, flapper-esque bobs, and well-coiffed finger waves are just a few to come to mind—but we'd be remiss to forget the many '90s hairstyles made iconic throughout the decade.

 So to take a trip down memory lane, we rounded up 16 iconic '90s hairstyles as seen on some of our favorite entertainers.
 After all, not only did we idolize their songs, TV characters, and overall style, we also had a serious thing for their hair.
-Keep reading for the '90s hairstyles that fill us with nostalgia and even a few cringe-worthy flashbacks.

 Jennifer Aniston has since said she wasn't a fan of The Rachel, the '90s hairstyle made famous by her iconic character in Friends, but its immense popularity (and high request rate back in the day) makes it one of the most iconic cuts ever.